A Small Symposium on “The Transmission and Maintenance of Diaspora

 Identity Through time and Generation”

-The Arts & Culture Unit & the Psychology Unit of ATINER are organising a Small Symposium on “The Transmission and Maintenance of Diaspora Identity Through time and Generation”, 7-10 June 2021, Athens, Greece as part of the 12th Annual International Conference on Visual and Performing Arts sponsored by the Athens Journal of Humanities & Arts & the Athens Journal of Social Sciences.
+The Arts & Culture Unit of ATINER is organizing a Small Symposium on “The Transmission and Maintenance of Diaspora Identity Through time and Generation” as part of the 14th Annual International Conference on Visual and Performing Arts, 5-8 June 2023, Athens, Greece sponsored by the Athens Journal of Humanities & Arts.

 Fee structure information is available on www.atiner.gr/fees.

-Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form to: Dr. Maria-Irini Avgoulas, Academic Member, ATINER & Associate Lecturer La Trobe University Australia.
+Please submit an abstract (email only) to: firstname.lastname@example.org, using the abstract submission form by 7 November 2022 to: Dr. Maria-Irini Avgoulas, Academic Member, ATINER & Cultural Counselling and Consultancy, Australia.
 Abstracts should include the following: Title of Paper, Full Name (s), Affiliation, Current Position, an email address, and at least 3 keywords that best describe the subject of your submission.
 Decisions are reached within 4 weeks.

 The association was established in 1995 as an independent world association of Academics and Researchers.
 Its mission is to act as a forum where Academics and Researchers from all over the world can meet in Athens, in order to exchange ideas on their research, and to discuss future developments in their disciplines.